akutek.info

 Although the impulse response has an overall decaying tendency, its level-time curve deviates significantly from a simple slope, making it difficult to determine a single number representing the reverberation properly.
 In contrast, such simple slopes are much more prominent in the down-step response, i.e. the decay curves of the aftersound (here: the reverberation after a sound source stops, not to be confused with the aftersound in our hearing).
 Therefore, it is to be expected that a single number representation like the Reverberation Time (RT) correlates better with the perception of the aftersound, than with the perception of an impulse response.
 This difference can be heard e.g. if comparing the aftersound following the final chord from a choir with the aftersound following the impulse from a percussive instrument in the same room.
 The latter may leave a complex auditive impression (including echoes), despite the simple character of the first.

 The ideal decay curve, occurring in a perfect diffuse sound field, is a sloping straight line.
 The time it takes for this slope to decay by 60dB is defined as the reverberation time RT60.
 More often, RT is calculated from the time interval from -5dB to -35dB on the decay curve, and denoted RT30 or T30.
 Early Decay Time (EDT) could be defined as 6 times the time interval from 0dB to -10dB on the decay curve, Figure 2.
 However, in measurement standards and prediction tools EDT is often defined by the straight line that best fits the data set in the range of 0 to –10dB.
-The EDT measure was first suggested by V.L.Jordan around 1980.
+The EDT measure was first suggested by V.L.Jordan in 1968.

 Reverberance